saulpw/visidata/.github/ISSUE_TEMPLATE/bug_report.md

 If you get an unexpected error, please include the full stack trace that you get with `Ctrl-E`.

-**Steps to reproduce with sample data and a .vd** First try reproducing without any user configuration.
-Pre-v2.11, you could do this by adding the flag `--config=/dev/null`.
-Post-v2.11, you can use the flag `-N`. e.g. `echo "abc" | vd -f txt -N`
+**Steps to reproduce with sample data and a .vd** First try reproducing without any user configuration by using the flag `-N`. e.g. `echo "abc" | vd -f txt -N`

 Please attach the commandlog (saved with `Ctrl-D`) to show the steps that led to the issue.